-This feature of the system allows you to import electronic Bank Statement Files from your Bank on a regular basis (daily, weekly, etc.) using your Bank’s On-Line Transaction Export facility (as opposed to its Statement Printing facilities) and enables you to match these imported transactions with the System’s Bank Accounts’ transactions.
-Refer to the companion Article How do I Export Bank Statement Files and Formats and Subsequent Import Errors?“ As well as matching paired transactions, it also facilitates the creation and posting of new transactions into your System when you encounter entries on the Bank Statement File which are not present in the Accounts System.
+This feature allows you to import electronic Bank Statement Files from your Bank on a regular basis (daily, weekly, etc.) using your Bank’s On-Line Transaction Export facility and enables you to match these imported transactions with the system’s Bank Accounts transactions.
+The feature also facilitates the creation and posting of new transactions into the system when you encounter entries on the Bank Statement File which do not exist in the system.
 These created postings can also be “remembered” and re-used in future imports.

-The first step in the process is to create a Bank Transaction File.
-To do this, log into your On-Line Banking Facility and, having chosen the relevant Bank Account, choose “Export Data” as in this example.
+First, you will need to create a Bank Transaction File.
+To do this, log into your On-Line Banking Facility and, having chosen the relevant Bank Account, choose “Export Data”.
 Select the relevant Date range and click on “Export”.
 Then “Save” the file to a convenient location on your local computer/file server with an appropriate name.
 The example shown below is from Lloyds Bank U.K. and may not exactly correspond to the facilities provided by your Bank - but they will be very similar in terms of the functionality provided.
 In this particular example, the output file is a .CSV file which you can also examine in Excel if you wish.

 Next, you need to import this Bank Transaction File into the system.
 To do this go to your Main Menu, Click on “Bank” followed by “Import Bank Statement” and select the appropriate Bank Account from the Drop Down list;

 Now click on the Import Button beside the chosen Bank Account which will cause the following Window to be invoked;